VitorVilela7/SMW-SA1-Pack/readme.txt

  stream).

  - High speed multiplication and division.
 Both operations take 5 cycles.
-You can also do accumulative sum(?).
+You also can do accumulative sum.

  - Bank Switching.